YannickFricke/gulp-webpack-typescript-react-sass-boilerplate/Readme.md

 * [react router dom](https://www.npmjs.com/package/react-router-dom)

 ## Other useful informations
-* Integrated TypeScript definition files for react.js + redux + react-redux + node + ecmaScript 6
+* Integrated TypeScript definition files for react.js + redux + react-redux + node
 * Integrated sourcemaps (for a better development experience)
 * Uglify CSS and JS when you want to release
 * Automatic reload when you made changes to an existing or new file!